tiprankstipranks

 The Metaverse Is Getting a Second Wind

-But Lamborghini is clearly betting on a metaverse comeback; one where premium IP, interactive experiences, and NFT ownership models can reignite digital demand.
+But Lamborghini is clearly betting on a metaverse comeback, one where premium IP, interactive experiences, and NFT ownership models can reignite digital demand.

 If successful, the Temerario drop could spark fresh momentum for metaverse-native launches, especially for other high-end consumer brands seeking new revenue lanes in Web3.

-Is Volkswagen a Good Stock to Buy?
+Is Ferrari a Good Stock to Buy?

-The average 12-month VOW3 price target stands at €112.73, implying a 25.09% upside from the last closing price of €90.12.
+The average 12-month RACE price target is $548.44, which represents a 12.79% upside from the current price of $486.25.

-See more VOW3 analyst ratings
+See more RACE analyst ratings

 Disclaimer & DisclosureReport an Issue